Main page content

 Cooperation

 Regional cooperation is one of the strongest sources of resilience in the Pacific.
 The Pacific Islands Forum provides a unified platform for joint climate advocacy, shared assessments, and coordinated security approaches, as reflected in the Boe Declaration and the 2050 Strategy for the Blue Pacific Continent.
-PICs also advocate jointly in global climate negotiations, amplifying the region’s influence and ensuring climate-related security risks receive international attention.
+PICs also advocate collectively at the international level, amplifying the region's influence and elevating climate change as a core security concern in global debates.
+Securing adequate and predictable funding and technical support to translate regional commitments into national budgets and programmes remains a persistent gap.
+Geopolitical competition in the region also risks diverting political attention away from climate priorities.

 3